JaninduWeerakkody/IntentManagement/IntentManagementAPI/RAILWAY_DEPLOYMENT.md

 2. **Configure the Service**:
    - Railway will automatically detect it's a .NET project
-   - The `railway.toml` file will configure the deployment settings
+   - The `nixpacks.toml` file will configure the build process
-   - Railway will use the existing `Dockerfile` for building
+   - Railway will use Nixpacks to build your application

 3. **Set Environment Variables** (Optional):
    - Go to your project's "Variables" tab